Resolution-Agnostic Neural Operators for Multi-Rate Sparse-View CT: Introduction

-A classical CT reconstruction method is filtered back projection (FBP) \cite{shepp1974fourier}, which applies a high-pass frequency filter to the sinogram, followed by a backprojection that implements the inverse Radon transform.
-While simple and popular, FBP produces severe artifacts with sparsely sampled measurements \cite{abbas2013effects}.
-Iterative reconstruction methods \cite{gordon1970algebraic,andersen1984simultaneous,erdogan1999ordered,lange1984reconstruction,thibault2007three} and later compressed sensing approaches \cite{candes2006robust,donoho2006compressed,sidky2008image,chen2008prior} alleviate this by enforcing data consistency and exploiting sparsity priors, but at high computational cost.
-Deep learning methods such as variational networks \cite{jin2017deep, adler2018learned}, and generative adversarial networks (GANs) \cite{thaler2018sparse} have achieved improved reconstructions.
-Yet, they are tied to a specific discretization setting with a fixed input measurement and output image resolution—a model trained for one measurement sampling rate or output image resolution does not generalize well to another \cite{liu2023dolce,jatyani2025unified}.
-This is an impractical limitation in clinics where acquisition settings like measurement sampling rates and target resolution constantly change across organs, protocols, and diagnostic purposes.
-A unified model that adapts across acquisition settings would enable flexible CT reconstruction under varying conditions, thus broadening its clinical applicability.
+Yet, existing learning methods are tied to a specific discretization setting with a fixed input measurement sampling rate—a model trained for one measurement sampling rate does not generalize well to another \cite{liu2023dolce,jatyani2025unified} (See Table~\ref{tab:combined}a).
+A common solution to avoid sampling-rate-overfitting (e.g., \cite{shao2025multi}) is to train several models, each for a different sampling rate.
+However, maintaining distinct models for different sparsity regimes limits scalability, and the approach does not generalize across sampling rates/image resolutions.
+This is a critical limitation in clinical settings, where acquisition settings like measurement sampling rates and target resolution constantly change across organs, protocols, and diagnostic purposes. {\it Thus, this paper adopts a setting where a unified model is used across acquisition sampling rates.} This enables flexible CT reconstruction under varying conditions, thus broadening its clinical applicability.

-\paragraph{Our approach.} We consider a resolution-agnostic deep learning architecture for a unified model that works for various CT settings.
-We propose \method, a unified CT reconstruction framework based on Neural Operators that learns in the infinite-dimensional function space and thus generalizes across data resolutions, including different measurement sampling rates and reconstructed image resolutions.
-Neural operators have demonstrated strong cross-resolution performance in tasks such as PDE solving \cite{liu2024neural,wang2024beyond} and computational imaging \cite{jatyani2025unified,wang2025accelerating3dphotoacousticcomputed,wang2025ultrasound}.
-Among them, DISCO convolutions \cite{liu2024neural}, which combine discrete and continuous representations through local integral kernels, allow scalable and resolution-independent learning—making them ideal for this setting \cite{jatyani2025unified,tolooshams2025vars}.
-Specifically, DISCO learns infinite-dimensional function space kernels that can be discretized for different input and output data resolutions.
-DISCO has also been proven to be discretization-agnostic \cite{berner2025principled,liu2024neural}, meaning that the error is bounded for different data resolutions and will converge to 0 when the resolution increases.
+\paragraph{Our approach.} We propose \method, a unified CT reconstruction framework based on resolution-agnostic Neural Operators (NOs)~\cite{kovachki2023neural} that learns mappings between infinite-dimensional function spaces, enabling a single model to work and generalize across measurement sampling rates and image resolutions without retraining.
+To the best of our knowledge, \method is the first application of neural operators to sparse-view CT.